TheSonOfThomp/AdamThompson/src/data/portfolio/newvisions.md

 <div class="tldr" markdown=1>

   <!-- WHAT -->
-  ## Easily access important data about a school’s performance.
+  ## Accessible metrics about a school’s performance.

   <!-- WHY -->
   It can be difficult to manage one of New York City's large public schools.
 Principals and VPs need up-to-date information about their school's demographics, academics, attendance and other data.